 What Founders and Employees Should Do

-- File 83(b) at every transfer of unvested stock.
-For founders at formation, it is essentially always the right call.
-For employees and advisors receiving restricted stock, it is usually right when the FMV at grant is low and growth is expected.
+- Evaluate an 83(b) election at every transfer of unvested stock.
+For founders at formation when the FMV is at par, the election is generally the right call as a tax-planning matter.
+For employees and advisors receiving restricted stock, the analysis is more fact-dependent and turns on the FMV at grant and the expected growth profile.
+Specific elections require case-by-case review with a qualified advisor.

 - Calendar the 30-day deadline the day the stock is transferred.
 Set a reminder for day 25 to confirm filing.